 Humanities and Social Science

 Humanities and Social Science is the study of History, Geography, Civics and Citizenship and Economics and Business.
-At Mount Stromlo High School students develop the ability and skills to question, think critically, solve problems and learn to communicate effectively so they can make decisions and invoke change.
+At Mount Stromlo High School students develop the ability and skills to become inquiring learners.
+This is done through developing their ability to question, think critically, solve problems and communicate.
+Students are encouraged to not only consider the topic at hand but also its relationship with and implications for the present and the future.

 If you don't know your past, how can you understand the present or imagine the future?
 History is a disciplined process of inquiry into the past that develops students' curiosity and imagination.
 Awareness of history is an essential characteristic of any society, and historical knowledge is fundamental to understanding ourselves and others.
 It promotes understanding of societies, events, movements and developments that have shaped humanity from the earliest times.
 It helps students appreciate how the world and its people have changed, as well as the significant continuities that exist to the present day.
 (The Australian Curriculum: History)